Hakeemmidan/OSUChat/README.md

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features and issues that need fixing.

 ## Contributing
 Contribution is welcome.
-But please keep in mind that it is likely that not every suggestion will get integrated.

 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)